Janice Rennie (Board Chair)

 Leontine van Leeuwen-Atkins

 Ms. Leontine van Leeuwen-Atkins, FCPA, FCA, ICD.D, MA, CPA, was appointed to the board in 2020.
-She also serves on the boards of ARC Resources Ltd. of Calgary (where she also serves as resources audit committee chair), loyalty program consulting firm Points of Toronto, and Cameco Corporation of Saskatoon.
+She also serves on the boards of ARC Resources Ltd. of Calgary (where she also serves as audit committee chair, and on the risk committee) and Cameco Corporation of Saskatoon (where she serves on the audit, governance and nominating, and technical committees).

 Ms. van Leeuwen-Atkins was previously a member of KPMG Canada's national board of directors and KPMG Canada's acquisitions and admissions and succession committees.